 St. David’s Medical Center and University Medical Center Brackenridge have served as our primary care facilities for off-campus emergencies.
 The Primary Care Provider is Dr. Guadalupe Zamora, 2100 East 6th Street Austin, Texas 78702 512.482.0248.

 MENINGITIS VACCINE REQUIRED MUST BE ADMINISTERED AT LEAST 10 DAYS BEFORE REGISTERING FOR CLASSES Click here

-Planning to enroll during the Spring 2013 term?
+Planning to enroll.
 Remember to bring the following:

 - A copy of your Bacterial Meningitis vaccine.
 Please note this vaccine must be completed at least 10 days prior to the start of the semester.

 - A health form completed and signed by physician /or a complete copy of your physical for the current year.

 - Required insurance.
 If you will be taking at least 12 hours – you are required to have insurance.
 HT offers student insurance for a cost.